Long Corsets

 that only a man could wish to imprison a woman thus.

-Two more examples of the genre are shown here.
-The first (left below) is a remarkable Jenyns confection that must have been made to special order (below left).
-The detail is amazing and the front and back measurements are 21 and 23½ inches.
+It seems that the Jenyns concept lends itself to extreme corsetry.
+Below left is a remarkable Jenyns confection that must have been made to special order (below left).
+The detail is amazing and the front and back measurements are 21 and 23˝ inches.
 The corset is odd, since although furnished with sturdy suspenders, the front (the longest I have ever seen in an apparently conventional corset) could not have accommodated a woman's breasts and the hip spring is almost negligible.
 Was this a special order for a man, or an elderly, very tall woman?
 It weighs, with the four full length back steels, an astonishing two and a half pounds!
 I showed it to my husband's niece, who is a nurse, and she thought that it might have been for a woman.
 She reckoned that the corset was worn lower than we thought to stabilise the hips.
 She actually tried it on but even her rather small breasts were painfully squeezed and it didn't fit her younger female form at all.
 Certainly with the device tightened as far as she could tolerate, her spine was quite immobilised, but she could not sit down at all!
 She wore it for five minutes and was grateful to escape.

-The other extreme example is made by Lady Grace (below) and is an outrageous 25 inches long in the back with an eight-buckle under-belt.
+But fantastical constructions aside, extreme examples of corsetry do exist and were made by mainstream manufacturers to clients' special order.
+This example below comes from Lady Grace (below) and is an outrageous 25 inches long in the back with an eight-buckle under-belt.
 I have also never encountered a seven-stud busk before.
 Sitting in this device certainly is not an option.